-Subject GCSE Media Exam Board: EDUQAS Assessment Component 1: Exploring the Media (40% exam) Structure: Component 2: Understanding Media Forms and Products (30% exam) Component 3: Creating Media Products (30% non-examined assessment) Topics Covered in We will cover a wide range of media products and platforms, carrying this course include: out detailed analyses and explorations in terms of Media Language, Audience, Institution and Representation: Magazines, Film Marketing, Newspapers, Advertising, Media Industries, TV Crime Drama, and Music T his as a set in interat Videos (modern marketing and distribution).
-Anyone with an interest in why and how the media manipulate and for: shape our responses to make us think in the way s that we do.
+Subject GCSE Media Studies Exam Board: EDUQAS Assessment Component 1: Exploring the Media (40% exam) Structure: Component 2: Understanding Media Forms and Products (30% exam) Component 3: Creating Media Products (30% non-examined assessment) Topics Covered in We will cover a wide range of media products and platforms, carrying this course include: out detailed analyses and explorations in terms of Media Language, Audience, Institution and Representation: Magazines, Film Marketing, Newspapers, Advertising, Media Industries, TV Crime Drama, and Music Videos (modern marketing and distribution).
+This course is ideal Anyone with an interest in why and how the media manipulate and for: shape our responses to make us think in the way s that we do.
 If you're the kind of person who always wants to know the tricks and secrets behind how blockbuster films are marketed and promoted.
 If you already have practical skills in photography and a passion for film making.
 If you can use ICT and different DTP and editing programs to make your own film posters, short films or radio podcasts, then this is the course for you.
-Progress from this A Level Media Studies course: A Level Photography (KS5 or possible A Level English Language careers) University Degrees in Media, Journalism (TV and print), Film making and editing, Advertising, Marketing.
+Progress from this A Level Media Studies course: A Level Photography (KS5 or possible careers) A Level English Language University Degrees in Media, Journalism (TV and print), Film making and editing, Advertising, Marketing.
 Careers in TV, the BBC and journalism.
-People who have a background in Media are highly desirable candidates in the marketing and advertising industry thanks to the independent research and practical - skills they gain throughout their studies.
-For more Mr. Parker and Mrs. Cardinar information please Mr Barker and Mrs Gardiner contact:
+People who have a background in Media are highly desirable candidates in the marketing and advertising industry thanks to the independent research and practical skills they gain throughout their studies.
+For more information please contact: Mrs Gardiner

 Subject GCSE Music Exam Board: OCR Assessment structure: Integrated portfolio (30%) Performance on your chosen instrument.
 Composition to a brief set by you.
 Practical component (30%) Ensemble performance.
 Composition to an OCR set brief.
-Listening and appraising exam (40%) 1 hour and 30 minutes written exam.
+Listening and appraising exam (40%) hour and 30 minutes written exam.
 Topics covered in this course include: The course covers five units: Your music Concerto Rhythms of the world Film music Conventions of pop.
 These provide students with a broad perspective of the world of music and provide a foundation for the coursework and exam assessments.
 This course is ideal for: The GCSE Music course is ideal for students who want to develop their skills as a musician.
 The course provides a contemporary and creative education in Music with an integrated approach to the three main elements - performing, composing and appraising.
 Learners explore performance and composition with a focus on their own instrument and genre choices.
 Learners are encouraged to be creative and to broaden their musical horizons and understanding with areas of study that inspire and challenge.
-Please note: Students should already be able to play an instrument competently to fully access the course Progress from this course: (KEY STAGE 5 or possible careers) A GCSE Music qualification is recommended if you want to go on to study Music at A level, Music Technology or related BTEC Courses and degree courses.
+Please note: Students should already be able to play an instrument Progress from this course: (KEY STAGE 5 or possible careers) A GCSE Music qualification is recommended if you want to go on to study Music at A level, Music Technology or related BTEC Courses and degree courses.
 It is also useful if you want to pursue a career in the Performing Arts industry, such as an instrumentalist, singer, teacher, DJ, sound engineer, songwriter, film music composer, dancer or actor.
 For more information please contact: Ms Hebbs Mr Wedgeworth